 In some traditional dojo, discussion of financial considerations tends to be avoided whenever possible.
 This practice derives from the fact the samurai regarded money with contempt.
 Of course, the samurai could afford to take that attitude, since they essentially owned the entire country of Japan and everyone in it...
 We prefer that potential members of the dojo have a clear understanding of what to expect.

 Students of a traditional dojo recognize that membership dues support the existence of the dojo, and are not simple payments in exchange for instruction.
 An individual membership is $125 per month, while a family membership — which can include a spouse and dependents over the age of 14 years — is $195 per month.
+Discounted rates are available for commuting students more than a 45-minute drive from the dojo and able to train at no more than half the available practices, and for full-time college students.
 New students can commence training at any time, with the first month’s dues prorated to the point of the month the member begins training.
 New members must also designate a bank account from which subsequent dues will be submitted by means of Electronic Funds Transfer (EFT).
 We do not use contracts.
 EFT arrangements can be changed or stopped at any time, provided written notice is submitted to the dojo prior to the 25th of the month, in order to effect changes for the subsequent month.

-Fees are paid for yudansha (black-belt) grade promotions in aikijutsu, and for testing and certification in kenjutsu.
+Fees are paid for yudansha (black-belt) grade promotions in aikijutsu, and for licenses in kenjutsu.

 Required Training Equipment

-• Kenjutsu: The uniform and bokken (wooden swords) required for training cost about $375 for Itto Tenshin-ryu, or about $600 for Ono-ha Itto-ryu .
+• Kenjutsu: The uniform and bokken (wooden swords) required for training cost about $375 for Itto Tenshin-ryu.
 A shinken (a sharpened, steel sword) can be obtained from a variety of suppliers — it’s possible to obtain a real sword, entirely suitable for training, for as little as $150.